 Research shows this money can be transformative

 People in poverty are experts on their own lives, and their own needs – what they are missing is money.
 These large one-time transfers allow them to invest in what they need most and have been shown to improve recipients’ earnings, children’s school attendance, health, nutrition, and mental wellbeing.
-The chart below summarizes the findings of dozens of studies of large transfer programs all over the world.
+The chart below summarizes the findings of dozens of studies of cash transfer programs all over the world.